Vonage/vonage-php-sdk-core/README.md

 ```

 The `SMSRequest` object will resolve defaults for you, and will create a default `workflow` object to use SMS.
-You can, however, add multiple workflows that operate with 'fall back' logic.
+You can, however, add multiple workflows that operate with fall-back logic.
 For example, if you wanted to create
 a Verification that tries to get a PIN code off the user via.
 SMS, but in case there is a problem with SMS delivery
 you wish to add a Voice fallback: you can add it.